Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Lt.
 Col. Mark M. Weber

 Lt.
 Col. Mark M. Weber’s memoir Tell My Sons stands as a powerful example of how hybrid publishing can amplify deeply personal narratives.
 First released through Beaver’s Pond Press, a respected hybrid publisher, the book captured attention for its raw honesty as Weber—diagnosed with terminal cancer—wrote a legacy for his three young sons.
 Its emotional resonance and grassroots success eventually drew the interest of major publishers, proving that hybrid models can serve as a bridge between independent publishing and mainstream recognition.
-Weber’s journey demonstrates that stories rooted in authenticity can break through industry barriers, with self- or hybrid-publishing offering a viable first step toward reaching wide audiences.
+Weber’s journey demonstrates that stories rooted in authenticity can break through industry barriers, with self-publishing or hybrid publishing offering a viable first step toward reaching a wide audience.

 Mark Dawson